Yaron2334/SystemMonitor/README.md

 New features:

 - Added new boxes, that show your top processes for CPU,GPU and RAM usage.
+(Keep in mind, that Rainmeter will allways show more Usage as it actually does when it is running in the background)

 Modifications: